Georgia in the Junior Eurovision Song Contest 2011: National final

 Georgia selected their Junior Eurovision entry for 2011 through a national selection consisting of 9 songs, hosted by Sophio Toroshelidze.
 The winner was girl-group Candy, with a song "Candy Music".
 Candy won the jury vote and came second in the televote, with first place from the televote going to 3T.
 The jury consisted of: Gia Janturia, Giorgi Gachechiladze, Mamuka Megrelishvili, Maya Baratashvili, Nika Tskhertsvadze and Irina Sanikidze.
 The final was originally scheduled to take place on 1 June, but after the deadline for song submission was changed to 9 June, the final was pushed back to 9 July.
 After the release of the competing entries, some were accused of plagiarism.

 Artist and song information

 Candy

 The winning contestants, Candy, were an all-girl teen-pop group from Tbilisi, consisting of Irina Kovalenko, Ana Khanchalyan, Irina Khechanovi, Mariam Gvaladze and Gvantsa Saneblidze, and managed by Georgian composer Giga Kukhiadnidze and Bzikebi Studio.

+The group went separate ways in 2012, a year after their win.
+More recently, Khechanovi went onto represent Georgia in the Eurovision Song Contest 2023 with the song "Echo".